nojanath/SublimeKSP/README.md

 ### New Preprocessor Functions

 Added to the compiler are a set of new functions that making programming in Kontakt script nicer.
 These functions are used near the beginning of the compiling process, before the parser.
 They work in a similar way to the C preprocessor.
 Syntax highlighting for these new commands has also been included.
-These new additions will not effect any of your current programs.
+These new additions will not negatively effect any of your current programs.

 * New single line comments.
 Use `//` to start a comment, unlike the default `{}` these comments always finish at